johnston9/shot-caller-production/README.md

 ## User Experience (UX)

 The business goals are to establish the app as a professional film production software platform, to create an online presence and establish it as a brand.
-It's primary purpose is to entice new customer to register and purchase products and secure regular returning customers.
-It aims to initially  to chatch the user's attention by making an immediate impact on the as to the nature of the software and create curiosity with the user to encourage them to explore the software's features, buils trust and ultimatly inspire them to create an account and purchase products.
+Its primary purpose is to entice new customer to register and purchase products and secure regular returning customers.
+It aims initially to catch the user's attention by making an immediate impact on them as to the nature of the software and create curiosity with the user to encourage them to explore the software's features.
+It aims to build trust and ultimately inspire them to create an account and purchase products.
 It aspires to build a customer base.

 For the user, the initial goal of the site is to find out about the software and register an account easily.
 Then to create projects by purchasing them.
-For the regestered user the goal is to access their Account page and view and purchase products..
+For the registered user the goal is to access their Account page and view and purchase products.

-Ther Home page contains a brief overview of the software's abilities by section, i.e. the different aspects of fim production that it facilitates.
+The Home page contains a brief overview of the software's abilities by section, i.e. the different aspects of film production that it facilitates.
 Each section when clicked on opens a page detailing and explaining that section with images.

 ### Strategy Plane

-The aim of the site is to introduce Shot Caller Production to it's potential customers.
+The aim of the site is to introduce Shot Caller Production to its potential customers.

-It aims to create a brand to establish an image in the public eye for the platform, to immediatly impact on them the use and quality of the product.
-Its elegant bright sophisticated but simple design, clear navigation and easily understood sections aims to encourage customers to explore it's features fully, then create an account and to purchase it's products.
+It aims to create a brand to establish an image in the public eye for the platform, to immediately impact on them the use and quality of the product.
+Its simple design, clear navigation and easily understood sections aims to encourage customers to explore it's features fully, then create an account and to purchase it's products.

 The site aims to, build a relationship with the user through its clear and obvious inherent professional knowledge of the film making process.
-Making this even clearer by it's breaking down of the process into two sides, the Creative side and the Production side.<br>
+Making this even clearer by its breaking down of the process into two sides, the Creative side and the Production side.<br>
-One major strategic move was to seperate the Budgeting software available as part of the platform into an individual product.
+One major strategic move was to separate the Budgeting software available as part of the platform into an individual product.
 This idea being that user would more readily open to purchase this very necessary tool and seeing its quality be more open to trusting the All in One Platform.

 #### Brand Identity
-- Brand promise: The most complete film production software on the market.
+- Brand promise: A complete film production software platform.
 - Vision: Professional Creativity.
-- Mission: To combine the creative and production sides of filmmaking in one all encompasing platform.
+- Mission: To combine the creative and production sides of filmmaking in one all-encompassing platform.
 - Values: Professional, Creative and Easy to Use.

 <h2 align="center">